Prince (musician): 1991–1996: Name change, Diamonds and Pearls, and The Gold Experience

-In 1993, in rebellion against Warner Bros., which refused to release Prince's enormous backlog of music at a steady pace, Prince formally adopted the "Love Symbol" as his stage name.
-To use the symbol in print media, Warner Bros. organized a mass mailing of floppy disks with a custom font.
-At this time, Prince was often referred to as "the Artist Formerly Known as Prince" or "the Artist".
-That same year, Warner Bros. released a greatest hits compilation with the three-disc The Hits/The B-Sides in 1993.
+In 1993, in rebellion against Warner Bros., which insisted upon releasing Prince's backlog of music at a steady pace, Prince formally adopted the symbol as his stage name.
+To use the symbol in print media, Warner Bros. organized a mass mailing of floppy disks with a custom font including the symbol.
+At this time, Prince was often referred to as "the Artist Formerly Known as Prince", or simply "the Artist".
+That year, Warner Bros. released the greatest hits compilation The Hits/The B-Sides.
 The first two discs were also sold separately as The Hits 1 and The Hits 2.
 The collection features the majority of Prince's hit singles, and several previously hard-to-find recordings, including B-sides from across Prince's career and previously unreleased tracks such as the Revolution-recorded "Power Fantastic" and a live recording of "Nothing Compares 2 U" with Rosie Gaines.
 Two new songs, "Pink Cashmere" and "Peach", were chosen as promotional singles.

-In 1994, Warner Bros. allowed the single "The Most Beautiful Girl in the World" to be released via a small, independent distributor, Bellmark Records, in February.
-The release reached No. 3 on the US Billboard Hot 100 and No. 1 in many other countries.
+In 1994, Warner Bros. allowed the single "The Most Beautiful Girl in the World" to be released via independent distributor Bellmark Records in February.
+The release reached number three on the United States Billboard Hot 100 and number one in many other countries.
 Prince began to release albums in quick succession as a means of releasing himself from his contractual obligations to Warner Bros.
 This led to the previously aborted Black Album being given a limited official release seven years after its initial recording.
 Prince pushed to have his next two albums, Come and The Gold Experience, released simultaneously.
 Warner Bros. accepted both albums, but delayed the release of The Gold Experience, fearing market saturation.
 In retaliation, Prince began making public appearances with "slave" written on his face.
 The Gold Experience would not be released until September 1995.
-The album was not in print for a long period due to a plagiarism case relating to "The Most Beautiful Girl in the World", but the album was released on streaming with Prince’s catalog in 2018, and reissued on CD and vinyl in 2022.

 In 1996, the album Chaos and Disorder was released.
-Prince submitted another album titled The Vault: Old Friends 4 Sale to Warner Bros. that same year, completing his contract with the label.
-Although the album was not released until 1999, Warner Bros. agreed to release Prince from his contract now that he had delivered the promised number of albums to them.
+Prince submitted another album, titled The Vault: Old Friends 4 Sale, to Warner Bros. that same year, completing his contract with the label.
+He left the label that same year, though the album would not be released until 1999.